MaastrichtU-IDS/get-started-with-docker/README.md

     * Check for a recent image that seems to be kept up-to-date, with an active community, or company behind if possible
     * Check the number of downloads to see how popular it is
     * You can also check how the application is installed in the `Dockerfile` (when source code available)
-    * Note that currently most existing images are available on DockerHub, but things are changing.
-Using an image from a different registry does not change anything else than the start of the Image name (quay.io, ghcr.io...)
+    * Note that currently most existing images are available on DockerHub, but things are changing (quay.io, ghcr.io...).
+Using an image from a different registry does not change anything else than the image name.

 3. 👨‍💻 Follow the instructions from [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) to start the Virtuoso triplestore using the `docker run` command.
 You will just need to change the shared volume:

-    * They defined `-v /my/path/to/the/virtuoso/db:/data`

-    * Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.
+    * They defined `-v /my/path/to/the/virtuoso/db:/data`.
+Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.

     * To provide the current directory as shared volume with the docker container the variable to use is different for Windows:
-      * For Linux and Mac (use `\` at the end if you are using a command defined on multiple lines):
+  * For Linux and Mac:

       ```shell
   -v $(pwd)/data/virtuoso:/data
       ```

       * For Windows, remove all the newlines with their extra `\`, and use:

       ```powershell
   -v ${PWD}/data/virtuoso:/data
       ```

 👨‍💻 Access the Virtuoso triplestore on http://localhost:8890 (admin login: `dba` / `dba`)